 The best time to visit the park is from October to March.

 Distance from Bangalore: 224 Kms

-At a distance of 39 km from Kalpetta, 12 km from Irupu Falls and 12 km from Nagarhole National Park, Tholpetty Wildlife Sanctuary, also known as Wayanad Wildlife Sanctuary, is a sanctuary and Elephant Reserve in Wayanad district of Kerala.
-It is one of the must include places in India wildlife tours and also one of the best places to visit in Wayanad.
+At a distance of 12 km from Nagarhole National Park, 12 km from Irupu Falls, and 39 km from Kalpetta, Tholpetty Wildlife Sanctuary, also known as Wayanad Wildlife Sanctuary, is a sanctuary and Elephant Reserve in the Wayanad district of Kerala.
+It is one of the must include places in India wildlife tours and among the best Wayanad tourist places.

 Established in 1973, Wayanad Wildlife Sanctuary was brought under the Project Elephant in the year 1991-92.
 The sanctuary is bordered with Nagarhole WLS & Bandipur WLS in Karnataka and Mudumalai WLS in Tamilnadu.
 Occupying an area of 345 sq. km, Wayanad WLS is the second largest WLS in Kerala and is now an integral part of the Nilgiri Biosphere Reserve.
 The sanctuary was set up with an objective of conserving the biological heritage of the region with due consideration to the general life style of tribes and others whose lives are dependent on the forest.
 The Western Ghats, Nilgiri Sub-Cluster, including all of the sanctuary, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 Among the best sanctuaries near Kozhikode, the sanctuary is divided into two separate parts, known as Upper Wayanad WLS ...

 |Mangalore - Udipi - Murudeshwar - Gokarna||5D/4N||₹ 16250||View Details|

 |Hampi - Badami - Pattadakal||4D/3N||₹ 12750||View Details|